Admissions Requirements for Applicants

 - Submit SAT or ACT scores that meet the TCSG minimum requirements.

-All program applicants must meet minimum placement testing requirements to determine regular, provisional, or learning support admission status.
-Most program applicants will take COMPASS placement test offered by West Georgia Technical College.
-Applicants may submit recent (within the last five years) SAT, ACT, ASSET or COMPASS scores for review for placement status.
+All program applicants must meet minimum placement testing requirements to determine regular or provisional admission status.
+Most program applicants will take the ACCUPLACER placement test offered by West Georgia Technical College.
+Applicants may submit recent (within the last five years) SAT, ACT, ASSET, COMPASS or ACCUPLACER scores for review for placement status.
 Previous college or technical school course work completed at an accredited institution may be submitted for review of placement status.

 Non-program seeking students are required to meet placement test score requirements per individual course registration.